Job Specification

 bodies.

-Learns procedures on how to convey information to inmates and
+Learns procedures on how to convey information to inmates, clients,

-clients and their relatives who are not knowledgeable of the English
+and their relatives who do not speak English as their first language.

 Observes and learns to be of assistance in performing investigations